jaantollander/NumericalPython/README.rst

 Docs
 ----
-Documentation is compiled using Sphinx.
-Documentation can be compiled using
+Documentation is can be compiled using Sphinx.
+From ``docs`` directory run command

 ::